A TTL-based Approach for Content Placement in Edge Networks: General Edge Networks

 \subsection{Non-common Requested Content}

-We first consider the case that each node serves requests for different contents from each request $(v, i, p)$ passing through it.
-Since there is no coupling between different requests $(v, i, p),$ we can directly generalize the results for linear cache networks in Section~\ref{sec:line-cache}.
+In this section, we consider the case that each network cache serves requests for different contents from each request $(v, i, p)$ passing through it.
+Since there is no coupling between different requests $(v, i, p),$ we can directly generalize the results for a particular path $p$ in Section~\ref{sec:line} to a tree network.
 Hence, given the utility maximization formulation in~(\ref{eq:max-mcdp}), we can directly formulate the optimization problem for MCDP as